vasilakisfil/Introspected-REST/README.md

 We call the community to start experiment in this model and come up with patterns.
 In any case we feel that to reach a sustainable API with the evolvability span of REST model, Introspected REST model is necessary.

-Another reason is to have a real REST alternative with arguments and remove the develper roy shadow and fear to deprecate Roy's REST.
+Another reason is to have a real REST alternative with arguments and remove the develper roy shadow and fear to deprecate Roy's REST.a

+We are sure that without such design/architecture we can't have complex yet self-described APIs.

 We see that people fail to understand the full extend of Roy's initial `REST` model and what is happening is that